Environment, Affordable Housing, Neighborhoods, & Public Health, vs Corporate Real Estate

 gentrifying, high priced condos and rental high rises, to trade like

-gambling chips on Wall Street.
+gambling chips for profit on Wall Street.

 The Fake "Housing Shortage"